AlanMarsh99/sportsdataanalytics/documentation/top-3-modelling/top-3-modelling.md

 ### Visualization

-To visually assess the performance of the models, ROC curves and Precision-Recall curves were generated.
-These curves show the trade-offs between true positive rates and false positive rates, as well as precision and recall across different thresholds.
-The visualizations help in comparing the performance of different models and identifying the best-performing model based on the area under the curve (AUC).
+To visually assess the performance of the models, ROC curves and Precision-Recall curves as well as confusion matrices were generated for each model.
+The curve plots show the trade-offs between true positive rates and false positive rates, as well as precision and recall across different thresholds, while the confusion matrix shows the number of true positives, true negatives, false positives and false negatives for each model.

 ---